-The 2022 Annual Report also contains information on the Company's business activities, the Company's business and financial situation, and the reports of Ernst & Young Ltd, Zurich, the Company's auditors pursuant to the Swiss Code, on the Company's consolidated financial statements for fiscal year 2022 and statutory financial statements for fiscal year 2022.
-In its reports, Ernst & Young Ltd recommended without qualification that the Company's consolidated financial statements for the year ended December 31, 2022, be approved.
-Ernst & Young Ltd expresses its opinion that the "consolidated financial statements for the years ended December 31, 2022, and 2021, present fairly in all material respects the consolidated financial position of Transocean Ltd. and subsidiaries at December 31, 2022 and 2021, and the consolidated results of operations and cash flows for each of the three years in the period ended December 31, 2022, in accordance with accounting principles generally accepted in the United States and comply with Swiss law."
-Ernst & Young Ltd further expresses its opinion and confirms that the statutory financial statements for fiscal year 2022 comply with Swiss law and the Articles of Association of the Company.
+The 2023 Annual Report also contains information on the Company's business activities, the Company's business and financial situation, and the reports of Ernst & Young Ltd, Zurich, the Company's auditors pursuant to the Swiss Code, on the Company's consolidated financial statements for fiscal year 2023 and statutory financial statements for fiscal year 2023.
+In its reports, Ernst & Young Ltd recommended without qualification that the Company's consolidated financial statements and statutory financial statements for the year ended December 31, 2023, be approved.
+Ernst & Young Ltd expresses its opinion that the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Transocean Ltd. and its subsidiaries as of December 31, 2023 and 2022, and the consolidated results of operations and cash flows for each of the three years in the period ended December 31, 2023, in conformity with accounting principles generally accepted in the United States ("GAAP") and comply with Swiss law.
+Ernst & Young Ltd further expresses its opinion and confirms that the statutory financial statements for fiscal year 2023 comply with Swiss law and the Articles of Association of the Company.